 - Branch lenders.
 These include more traditional lenders such as banks and deposit institutions, as well as non-bank lenders with bricks-and-mortar branches, where people can actually walk in and request a loan (as opposed to online lenders, for example).

 - Large-amount lenders.
-These types of lenders specialise in financing large loan amounts, anywhere from $5,000 to $10,000, for people and businesses.
+These types of lenders specialise in financing large personal loan amounts, anywhere from $5,000 to $10,000, for people and businesses.
 They include banks and deposit institutions, as well as credit unions, building societies and other non-bank lenders.